At a glance

 Our Diving & Marine Conservation Project in Mexico is located in Baja California Sur, a state in northwest Mexico, in the La Paz region.
 You’ll work in areas in and around Espiritu Santo Island, a protected area, and live at a local guesthouse.

 When you’re not working, you can explore La Paz, the state capital, or several nearby towns, including tourist hotspot Cabo.
 Whatever you choose to do in your free time, there are plenty of outdoor adventure opportunities and stunning beaches to discover.
+You could even visit Bahía Magdalena where Grey whales come to give birth (seasonal December - March).
 Make the most of your chance to experience authentic Mexican culture!

 What is a typical day like?